The Tokenization Revolution: What Every REI Needs to Know

 The Liquidity Problem Nobody Talks About

-Here's the thing: secondary markets for tokenized real estate are thin.
-Really thin.
-Platforms like RealT, Lofty, and tZERO exist — but daily trading volume on most tokenized properties runs between $4,200 and $28,000.
-Try selling $47,000 in tokens.
-You'll wait.
+Secondary markets for tokenized real estate are thin.
+Platforms like RealT, Lofty, and tZERO exist, but daily trading volume on most tokenized properties runs between $4,200 and $28,000.
+Try selling $47,000 in tokens — you'll wait.
 Maybe weeks.

 Compare that to a REIT, where $47,000 sells in under a second on the NYSE.
 Or a syndication, where you accept upfront that your capital is locked for the deal term.

 Tokenization promises liquidity.
-It hasn't delivered it yet.
-That gap between the promise and reality is where investors get hurt.
+It hasn't fully delivered yet.
+That gap between promise and reality is where investors get hurt.
 If you're buying tokenized real estate, treat it like an illiquid investment with a 3-5 year hold.
-If it happens to become liquid sooner, great.
-Don't count on it.
+If it becomes liquid sooner, great — don't count on it.

 SEC Rules Still Apply